 PARENT HAS READ AND UNDERSTANDS THIS BACKGROUND CHECK WAIVER, RELEASE, AND INDEMNITY AGREEMENT.
 PARENT FULLY UNDERSTANDS ITS TERMS AND UNDERSTANDS THEY ARE GIVING UP SUBSTANTIAL RIGHTS, INCLUDING THEIR RIGHT TO SUE.
 PARENT ACKNOWLEDGES THEY ARE SIGNING THIS AGREEMENT FREELY AND VOLUNTARILY, AND INTENDS THIS AGREEMENT TO CONSTITUTE A COMPLETE AND UNCONDITIONAL RELEASE OF ALL LIABILITY TO THE GREATEST EXTENT ALLOWED BY LAW.

 IN WITNESS WHEREOF, this Agreement is effective upon signature.

 Parent’s Signature Date

 Parent’s Name Date

-Principal’s Signature Date
+ACE Administrator’s Signature Date